RyuZhihao123/CHITreeProject/README.md

 ## (b) My software: Tree Dataset Generator.

-:hearts: We also provided **our software** that we developed for automatically generating the tree models.
+:hearts: We also provided **our software** that we developed for automatically generating the 3Dtree models.
+This is a clean version tool and you can easily get different 3D tree variants of a specifed species.

 - **Download Link:**
   - Please download our tool (light-weight version) under this **[folder](https://github.com/RyuZhihao123/CHITreeProject/tree/main/TreeDatasetGenerator)**.